 In 1998 I received a postcard from Sandy Spieler, the Artistic Director of ‘In The Heart of the Beast’, a mask and puppet theatre based in Minneapolis.
 She wrote about a good friend of hers, an ‘awesome maker’, called Alison Duddle.
 After 5 years working with the US theatre company Alison was moving back to the UK with her husband Richard.
 Sandy strongly recommended Alison to me, and suggested that I might like to meet with her.

 Alison visited late in 1998, and briefly helped on a Guided Imagery show.
 Later she helped by making some of the puppets for Harvest of Ghosts.
 She was indeed a very good maker, with a natural sense of draughtsmanship and design, as well as being genuinely excited by mask and puppet theatre.
-Overall, Alison was a breath of fresh air for the company, and it happened that we got on very well, both personally and as colleagues.
+We also got on very well, both personally and as colleagues.
 It was inevitable that I would ask her to work with me on our next production.

 During this period the Arts Council were becoming nervous about artist-led theatre companies.
 One of their anxieties was around ‘succession’ i.e. who would take over when the lead artist/director left or retired.
 It was soon clear that, if necessary, Alison had the potential to undertake this role and she was encouraged to develop her directing skills within Horse + Bamboo.
 Initially working with me on The Girl Who Cut Flowers.

-I was happy with this arrangement, and so with our next show, Company of Angels, Alison worked closely with me.
+With our next show, Company of Angels, Alison and I worked together closely.
 It was a sensible and natural development for our company.
 We shared equally the writing, designing, making and directing the show.
 It was very much a joint effort even though the original idea and outline had been inspired by a visit I made to an exhibition of paintings by Charlotte Salomon at the Royal Academy.

 Salomon had been murdered in Auschwitz.
 Despite only being 26 she produced an amazing series of vivid gouaches telling the story of her life.
 Her visual story included the background to her immediate family; the growth of nazism, and the series of events that led her to death in a concentration camp.
 These Charlotte planned to be bound together as ‘Life.
 Or Theatre?’.
 It was an ambitious and almost operatic concept which included some text along with suggestions for music alongside her paintings.